Cybercrime rates continue to increase in Canada with both individuals and businesses being affected.

-According to a McAfee study of COVID-19-related malicious file detections, Canada has seen 48,266 such incidents since May 2020.
-This is significant but is nowhere near the number detected in the neighboring US which has observed more than 2.5 million COVID-19 malicious file detections to date.
+According to a McAfee study of Covid-19-related malicious file detections, Canada saw 19,353 such incidents between December 2020 and January 2022.
+This is significant but is nowhere near the number detected in the neighboring US which observed more than 11 million Covid-19 malicious file detections to date.

 15. Canada came in 13th out of 75 countries in terms of its cyber security score

 A Comparitech study ranked 75 countries on cyber security by considering over a dozen factors including the frequency of various types of cyber attacks and how prepared a country is to face them.
 Canada scored well in the study and was ranked in 13th place.
 The top three countries were Denmark, Sweden, and Ireland, and the bottom three were Tajikistan, Bangladesh, and China.

 16. The average cost of a data breach is over $4 million